JLopez-Astro/UvA_ExoplanetEvo_Project/README.md

 # UvA_ExoplanetEvo_Project
-A project from the Exoplanet Evolution course at UvA.
-The task was to model exoplanet atmospheres for planets of varying characteristics using the PICASO exoplanet atmosphere modeling package (https://natashabatalha.github.io/picaso/).
+Exoplanet Evolution course project modeling the atmospheres of exoplanets using the PICASO package.